 - applying discourse-oriented theory and methodology for text analysis and writing ("Who are the actors and what are their diverse interests behind the documents");

 - applying social science theory and methodology for qualitative and quantitative assessments of the contributions of policies, plans and programmes to sustainable urban development ("To what aspects of sustainable urban development do the proposed measures contribute");

 - applying natural science theory and methodology for qualitative and quantitative assessments of the contributions of policies, plans and programmes to sustainable urban development ("To what extent do the proposed measures contribute to sustainable urban development");

 - using a systems approach to define multi-dimensional planning and environmental problems whilst retaining complexity and a holistic perspective ("How to simplify without losing essentials"), and

-- applying actor-structure theory for understanding the relationship between citizens’/residents’ freedom of action and the structural influence of culture, society and, more specifically, of planning (“What are planning’s possible and necessary contributions to urban sustainable development”).
+- applying actor-structure theory for understanding the relationship between citizens’/residents' freedom of action and the structural influence of culture, society and, more specifically, planning ("What are planning's possible and necessary contributions to sustainable urban development").

 The environmental planner of the future has a threefold role to play:

 - Turn urban sustainable development aims and policies into planning documents.
 These documents should: